 WRITER | ACTOR | PRODUCER

-Anais West (they/he/she) is a queer genderfluid writer, producer and performer.
+Anais West (they/he) is a queer genderfluid writer, producer and performer.
 They are also a settler of Polish descent, based on occupied Musqueam, Squamish, and Tsleil-Waututh territories (colonially called Vancouver, BC, Canada).
 Anais’ work is transdisciplinary, merging theatre, film, music, dance and poetry.
 Through collaboration, they grapple with the multiplicity that exists in gender, sexuality, culture and language.

 Anais' projects include creating the video-play hybrid Kill Your Lovers, (Buddies In Bad Times Theatre’s Rhubarb Festival, Toronto, and the Fresh Fruit Festival, NYC), co-writing the slam poetry musical Poly Queer Love Ballad with Sara Vickruck, (Queer Arts Festival, the frank theatre and Zee Zee Theatre, Vancouver, and Theatre Passe Muraille, Toronto), writing for The Café (Aphotic Theatre, ISTAZOO and PuSh Festival) and writing the short film Underground Absolute Fiction (Rumble Theatre's Tremor's Festival.)
 He was the 2018 co-winner of PTC’s Fringe New Play Prize and the Georgia Straight Critic’s Choice Award, and his work has been nominated for two Jessie Richardson Awards, including Outstanding Original Script.

-Anais’ writing has been supported by Canada Council for the Arts, the BC Arts Council, City of Vancouver and the PuSh Festival, and they’ve been part of residencies with Playwrights Theatre Centre, Deer Lake, Queer Arts Festival, Rumble Theatre and Theatre Replacement’s New Aesthetics.
+Anais’ writing has been supported by Canada Council for the Arts, the BC Arts Council, City of Vancouver and the PuSh Festival, and they’ve been part of residencies with What Lab, Playwrights Theatre Centre, Deer Lake, Queer Arts Festival, Rumble Theatre and Theatre Replacement’s New Aesthetics.

 As an actor, Anais has worked with Orange Noyée, The French Theatre at the National Arts Centre, Savage Society, The Firehall Arts Centre, Théâtre la Seizieme, the Only Animal, Rumble Theatre and more.